Shawn Redhage: SEABL and New Zealand Breakers (2004–2005)

 In 2004, Redhage moved to Australia to play for the NW Tasmania Thunder in the South East Australian Basketball League (SEABL).
 He won four player of the week awards on his way to claiming league MVP.
-He helped the Thunder win the SEABL South Conference championship before winning through to the ABA National Final, where they were defeated 104–100 by the Cairns Marlins.
+He helped the Thunder win the SEABL South Conference championship before reaching the ABA National Final, where they were defeated 104–100 by the Cairns Marlins.
 In his rookie season, he averaged 35 points and 15 rebounds per game.

-His form in the SEABL led to the New Zealand Breakers signing him for the 2004–05 NBL season.
-After an impressive start to the season, a form slump in November led to Redhage's court time being reduced and he was eventually released on 6 December 2004.
+Redhage signed with the New Zealand Breakers of the National Basketball League (NBL) for the 2004–05 season.
+He made an impressive start to the season and was one of the Breakers' stand-out performers in the early clashes.
+A slump in form led to limited court time in late November and he was eventually released on 6 December 2004.
 In 13 games for the Breakers, he averaged 12.2 points, 4.6 rebounds and 1.4 assists per game.

 Redhage returned to the SEABL for the 2005 season, this time playing for the Bendigo Braves.
-He helped the Braves win the SEABL South title before going on to lead them to the ABA National Championship.
-Redhage was named MVP of the conference grand final for his 43 points and 13 rebounds.
+He helped the Braves win the SEABL South title, where he was named MVP of the conference grand final for his 43 points and 13 rebounds.
 He was also named SEABL South most valuable player for the second straight year.
+In the ABA National Final, he helped the Braves win the ABA National championship with a 102–98 win over the Sydney Comets.